 - Reduce speed to low and add sugar, one cup at a time.
 Beat until combined.
 Add coconut milk and coconut extract and beat to combine.
 Increase speed to medium and beat frosting until smooth and fluffy.
-Buttercream might be too thin to spread so place in fridge for 20 minutes to an hour until firm enough.
-Alternatively, add more sugar and beat to thicken frosting.
+The buttercream might be too thin to spread so place in the fridge for 20 minutes to an hour until firm enough.
+Alternatively, add more sugar and beat to thicken the frosting.

 - Preheat oven to 325 degrees F. Line two baking sheets with foil and spread out coconut flakes and almonds in a single layer on separate baking sheets.
-Bake until lightly browned and toasted, about 2 minutes.
+Bake until lightly browned and toasted for about 2 minutes.

-- To assemble cake, place one layer on cake board or cake plate and top with half of chilled cream filling.
+- To assemble the cake, place one layer on a cake board or cake plate and top with half of the chilled cream filling.
 Spread evenly.
-Place second layer (face up) on top of cream filling and press gently.
+Place a second layer (face up) on top of the cream filling and press gently.
 Repeat these steps with the remaining filling and cake layer.

 - (At this point, I usually wrap my cakes from top to bottom in clear plastic wrap and align the layers to make sure they are straight.
 If the cake is wobbly, I also refrigerate for 20 minutes before frosting).